AdobeDocs/experience-manager-desktop-app.en/help/using/troubleshoot-app-v1.md

 Due to limitations in the operating system, Windows has a file size limitation of 4,294,967,295 bytes (approximately 4.29 GB).
 It is due to a registry setting that defines how large a file on a network share can be.
 The value of the registry setting is a DWORD with a maximum size that equals the referenced number.

-[!DNL Experience Manager] desktop app does not have a configurable timeout value that disconnects the connection between [!DNL Experience Manager] server and desktop app after a fixed time interval.
+The [!DNL Experience Manager] desktop app does not have a configurable timeout value that disconnects the connection between the [!DNL Experience Manager] server and the desktop app after a fixed time interval.
 When uploading large assets, if the connection gets timeout after a while, the app retries to upload the asset a few times by increasing the upload timeout.
 There is no recommended way to change the default timeout settings.

 ## Caching and communication with AEM {#caching-and-communication-with-aem}

-AEM desktop app provides internal caching and background upload capabilities to improve end user experience.
+The AEM desktop app provides internal caching and background upload capabilities to improve the end user experience.
 When you save a large file, it is first saved locally to let you continue working.
 After sometime (currently 30 seconds), the file is then sent to the AEM server in the background.

-Unlike Creative Cloud Desktop or other file sync solutions, such Microsoft One Drive, AEM desktop app is not a full Desktop Sync client.
+Unlike Creative Cloud Desktop or other file sync solutions, such as Microsoft One Drive, the AEM desktop app is not a full Desktop Sync client.
 The reason for this is that it provides access to the entire AEM Assets repository, which can be extremely large (hundreds of gigabytes or terabytes) for a full synchronization.

 Caching provides the ability to limit the network/storage overhead to only a subset of assets that are relevant to the user.

 >[!CAUTION]
 >
 >Adobe recommends turning off thumbnail generation to make browsing faster.
 If you enable icon previews, the app caches the digital assets when you navigate through the mounted folder.
-The app also downloads assets that the user may not care about, which adds load to the server, consumes the user's bandwidth, and uses more of the user's disk space.
+The app also downloads assets that the user may not care about.
+As such, it adds load to the server, consumes the user's bandwidth, and uses more of the user's disk space.

-Here is how AEM desktop app performs caching:
+Here is how the AEM desktop app performs caching:

-* When you open a folder in Finder and thumbnails/previews of files are displayed, or when you open a file in an application, desktop app caches the file binary.
+* When you open a folder in the Finder and it displays thumbnails or previews of files, the desktop app caches the file binary.
+Similarly, when you open a file in an application, the app also caches the file binary.
-* When you store files via Finder or other desktop applications, the file is stored locally first (cached) and the operating system is notified.
-The file is then queued for upload to server in the background, and eventually uploaded over network.
-In case of a network error, desktop app retries uploading of the whole file for a maximum of three times.
-If the fails to upload after three retries, the file is marked as a conflicting file, and the status is displayed via the Background Upload Queue Status window. desktop app does not attempt to update the file any more.
+* When you store files by way of Finder or other desktop applications, the file is stored locally first (cached) and the operating system is notified.
+The file is then queued for upload to the server in the background, and eventually uploaded over the network.
+If there is a network error, the desktop app retries uploading of the whole file for a maximum of three times.
+If the fails to upload after three retries, the file is marked as a conflicting file, and the status is displayed via the Background Upload Queue Status window. the desktop app does not attempt to update the file any more.
 The user should update the file and re-upload it after the connectivity is restored

 Every operation is not cached locally.
 The following are transmitted to the AEM Server immediately without local caching: